Steps to Endorsement

 The awarding of Endorsement® is documented through issuing of a certificate, as well as entry into the online “Registry of Endorsed Professionals”.

 6. Maintenance of Endorsement

 Documentation of a minimum of 15 hours of culturally-sensitive, relationship-focused training specific to the Endorsement® competencies must be submitted annually.
-This documentation, along with an annual endorsement renewal fee ($35 for Levels I & II or $50 for Levels III & IV), must be sent to NMAIMH by December 31 for continued Endorsement®.
+This documentation, along with an annual endorsement renewal fee ($35 for Categories I & II or $50 for Categories III & IV), must be sent to NMAIMH by December 31 for continued Endorsement®.